WalletDNA

 3.

-You get an exhibit-ready report
+You get an exhibit-ready case dossier

 A dated PDF with the trace, attribution, valuation, evidence links, and a plain-English narrative you can adapt for a filing.